Looking for recipes for some classic Southern foods? We’ve got you covered from fried chicken to pecan pie.

 Fried Green Tomatoes

 The green tomatoes are sliced and then coated with cornmeal and fried in fat.
 The result is a savory, crunchy, acidic soul food side dish.
 Dipped in ranch is the way to go.
-Add a mint julep cocktail to sip on and you’re set for a lovely afternoon treat.

 Even seafood skeptics can’t resist Southern fried fish, a comforting Southern soul food.
 If it’s edible, you can guarantee a Southern cook has fried it at some point, and thank goodness for that because we got fried seafood out of it.

 Fried shrimp, fried catfish, fried hush puppies… Oh, and don’t get us started on hush puppies, one of many of the Southern United States’ gifts to the world.
 Hush puppies are traditionally served with seafood in the South and are fried cornmeal batter that are gooey and bready in the inside, crunchy on the outside.
-Wash down all this fried goodness with a cool refreshing mint julep.

 There are so many wonderful variations on the pecan pie recipe.
 Chocolate, lemon, bourbon, traditional…our list has them all.
+(Along with some sweet potato pie recipes, if that’s your fave!)

 If you’ve never had a bag of boiled peanuts, be prepared for this Southern food experience quite unlike any other.
 The briny deliciousness reminds one of salty seafood, but it’s entirely plant-based protein!